-Section 25.9.3 defined fields containing information for VM exits that occur while delivering an event through the IDT and as a result of any of the following cases: $^1$
+Section 25.9.3 defined fields containing information for VM exits that occur while delivering an event through the IDT and as a result of any of the following cases:

 - A fault occurs during event delivery and causes a VM exit (because the bit associated with the fault is set to 1 in the exception bitmap). - A task switch is invoked through a task gate in the IDT.
-The VM exit occurs due to the task switch only after the initial checks of the task switch pass (see Section 26.4.2). - Event delivery causes an APIC-access VM exit (see Section 30.4). - An EPT violation, EPT misconfiguration, page-modification log-full event, or SPP-related event that occurs during event delivery. - Any of the above VM exits that occur during user-interrupt notification processing (see Section 7.5.2).
-Such VM exits will be treated as if they occurred during delivery of an external interrupt with the vector UINV.
+The VM exit occurs due to the task switch only after the initial checks of the task switch pass (see Section 26.4.2). - Event delivery causes an APIC-access VM exit (see Section 30.4).